Nicollet, MN 56074

 Hunters, trappers and wildlife watchers in a six-county area that stretches from Hutchinson south to the Iowa border benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Nicollet area wildlife staff.

-Area Wildlife Supervisor Joe Stangel, three full-time and one part-time staff oversee a work area totaling 2.3 million acres of public and private land within McLeod, Sibley, Nicollet, LeSueur, Blue Earth and Fairbault counties.
+Acting Area Wildlife Supervisor Stein Innvaer, three full-time and one part-time staff oversee a work area totaling 2.3 million acres of public and private land within McLeod, Sibley, Nicollet, LeSueur, Blue Earth and Fairbault counties.
 The area includes 93 state Wildlife Management Areas totaling more than 19,588 acres; 10 designated wildlife lakes totaling 15,400 acres; and seven wildlife refuges totaling 19,470 acres.

 - Completing 25 prescribed burns on 418 acres of grassland and prairie habitat on area WMAs.